 Most young people require a sports physical before they can take part in school athletics or activities.

-Before school starts again, it’s a good idea to schedule a physical for fall sports and activities.
-Dr. Jon Kolberg, a primary care sports medicine physician at Sanford Health in Bismarck, North Dakota, listed the reasons it’s safe to visit the doctor’s office:
+Before summer camps ramp up or school starts again, it’s a good idea to schedule a physical for summer and fall sports and activities.

 Autumn Nelson, a family nurse practitioner with Sanford Health in Fargo, North Dakota, offers the following helpful tips for parents.